dusty-phillips/macabre/README.md

     match the input type
     for all the types in a single class.
 - (EASY) maybe call ruff or black on the files after they are output, if they are installed. (shellout is already available)
+- See if there are ways to leverage the [gleam_package_interface](https://github.com/gleam-lang/package-interface)